nanovms/ops-documentation/aws.md

 Nanos supports running on many of the AWS instance types including normal instance types like t2 and the newer Nitro based instances such as t3, c5, etc.

-We currently don't have support for ARM based instances.
+We recently introduced support for ARM based instances in the form of AWS Graviton instances 2 and 3.
+We also support SMP there.

 ## Pre-requisites